Apache Kafka® cluster and host state monitoring

 - In the management console

-, select the folder with the cluster you want to configure alerts for. - In the list of services, select
+, select the folder containing the cluster for which you want to set up alerts. - Go to

 Monitoring. - Under Service dashboards, select Managed Service for Apache Kafka® — Cluster Overview.